Skip to Content

 Where: 6802 Five Acre Road, Plant City

-Activities: Pail of Treats, 45-minute guided walking tour, tractor ride.
+Activities: Bucket of animal treats, 45-minute guided walking tour, tractor ride.

 It wouldn’t be a Florida fall harvest festival without pumpkins at Fruitville Grove Pumpkin Festival.
 Photo courtesy Fruitville Grove